Whenever people blog about stuff they received for free, their posts always seem to start with something like this:

 Bellies full, cheese board consumed, wine devoured, signature scrawled – we retired to the 15th floor, where London was lit up below us and looking spectacular.

 Unfortunately I forgot to take a photo of it, so here’s one of me feeding a dog some Monster Munch at a party a few weeks ago instead.

 Thankfully, the Cavendish doesn’t chuck you out until 12pm at the weekends, so in the morning there was plenty of time to

 take in the sights of Mayfair and have a quick shop in Fortnum and Mason have an extended nap and miss breakfast before checking out.

 All in all, I would highly recommend the Cavendish Hotel.
 The staff are lovely and polite.
 The food is good.
 The suites have lovely views.
 The complimentary water is brilliant for a hangover.
 You’ll find it tucked behind Fortnum and Mason at 81 Jermyn St St James’s, London SW1Y 6JF.

-Side note: it troubles me that I currently have nothing to compare it to.
-So at this point I’d like to wrap things up by saying how interested I am in feng shui and room design, and stress how much I really, really like four star hotels.
+At this point I’d like to wrap things up by saying how interested I am in feng shui and room design, and stress how much I really, really like four star hotels.